Active Investing, Definition and Explanation

-Active investing is when a longer-term trader seeks to profit by buying and selling assets within their portfolio when they feel conditions favor such an action.
+Active investing is when a longer-term trader seeks to profit by buying and selling assets within their portfolio when they feel market conditions favor such an action.
 This may include making a few buy and sell transactions per year in a small portfolio, or it may include many buy and sell transactions within a larger portfolio.
-Investors may also choose to have someone else do the trading for them, in this case they can still choose whether the person managing their investments takes an active or passive approach.
+Investors may also choose to have someone else do the trading for them, in this case they can still choose whether the person managing their active investments to take an active or passive approach.

 To understand active investing, compare an active investor to a short-term trader and passive investor, as an active investor falls in-between these two trader types.

-A passive investor typically buys assets to hold for a long period of time, and is not particularly concerned with the monthly, or even yearly, ups and downs of the market.
+A passive investor typically buys assets to hold for a long term period of time, and is not particularly concerned with the monthly, or even yearly, ups and downs of the market.
 A short-term trader looks to capture profit opportunities on the short-term fluctuations (minute, hourly, daily, weekly, monthly) that occur in financial assets on a regular basis.

 The active investor is sandwiched between these two trader types.
 The active investor is seeking longer-term opportunities but believes they can anticipate good times to buy and sell assets within their portfolio.
 With multiple assets in the portfolio moving in different ways and in different directions, investors trying to maximize returns can end up making lots of trades (active).